robert/robert.github.com/_posts/2014-07-26-lessons-from-this-surprisingly-successful-blog.md

+---
+layout: post
+title: Lessons from this surprisingly successful blog
+---
 0. Lessons from 18 months of somewhat successful blogging

 Since I started writing at the end of 2012, I’ve written 30 posts.
 I think that 15 of them are good[LINK], 5 are quite bad[LINK], and the other 10 are OK[LINK].
 To date they’ve been read just under 350,000 times, which is a tiny number in the grand scheme of things but feels pretty solid when I remember that I’m just some random guy with a website and a thesaurus creased open at the word “monkey”.